This Reporter Makeup-Shamed Theresa May — & Twitter Is NOT Having It

-Thursday night didn’t quite go as planned for Theresa May.
-After calling for an early election eight weeks ago in hopes of securing a bigger majority to back her up in Parliament, the Leader of the Conservative Party was delivered a swift blow as more of us put our faith behind Jeremy Corbyn's Labour Party.
-It was a political shitshow for the history books — but while the government was in panic mode, one reporter chose to fixate on the quality of May’s makeup instead.
+Last night didn’t quite go as planned for British Prime Minister Theresa May.
+After calling for an early election eight weeks ago in hopes of securing a bigger majority to back her up in Parliament, the Leader of the Conservative Party was delivered a swift blow as more Brits put their faith behind the opposing Labour Party.
+It was, by all accounts, a political shitshow for the history books — but while the government was in panic mode, one reporter chose to fixate on the quality of May’s makeup instead.

 Advertisement